-Please note: this document is in pdf format, and you will need Adobe Acrobat Reader to view or print.
+Please note: these documents are in pdf format, and you will need Adobe Acrobat Reader to view or print.

 The Seafront Gardens Restoration Project

 The multi-million pound Seafront Gardens Restoration Project was completed in late 2015.

 The Heritage Lottery Fund awarded the project an HLF Parks for People grant to restore, adapt and enhance the heritage assets of the gardens.
 This grant was match funded by East Suffolk Council, which owns the gardens.